morgankenyon/tinyfs/README.md

 How to compile and use.

-* Write a valid .fs program containing the supported fs syntax listed below
+* Write a valid .fs program containing the supported fs syntax listed above/below
   * See examples to get started
   * Currently every *.fs file requires main function with a single unit parameter to exist
   * All code must be in a single .fs file, TinyFS does not currently support importing across files.